dav.one

 @plugin "daisyui" {

-To make Typography available in your project, first you need to install package.
+To make official typography plugin available in your project, first you need to install package.

 Add plugin in your CSS file.